Ralph Reed: Indian gambling scandals

-Reed was named in the scandal arising from lobbying work performed by Jack Abramoff on behalf of Indian gambling tribes.
-E-mails released by federal investigators in June 2005 revealed that Reed secretly accepted payments from Abramoff to lobby against Indian casino gambling and oppose an Alabama education lottery.
-Additional e-mails released in November 2005 show that Reed also worked for another Abramoff client seeking to block a congressional ban on Internet gambling.
+Reed was named, but never charged with any wrongdoing, in the scandal arising from lobbying work Jack Abramoff performed on behalf of Indian gambling tribes.
+Emails released by federal investigators in 2005 revealed that Reed secretly accepted payments from Abramoff to lobby against Indian casino gambling and oppose an Alabama education lottery and that Reed also worked for another Abramoff client seeking to block a congressional ban on Internet gambling.
 These cases are being investigated by multiple federal and state grand juries and by the U.S. Senate Committee on Indian Affairs.
 Abramoff pleaded guilty to three felony counts in federal court, raising the prospects of Abramoff testifying against others.

-Those e-mails and other evidence revealed the participation of the Christian Coalition in the alleged fraud, particularly the Alabama chapter of the Christian Coalition, which received large amounts of donations from the casino money.
+Those emails and other evidence revealed the participation of the Christian Coalition in the alleged fraud, particularly its Alabama chapter, which received large amounts of donations from the casino money.
 It is alleged that Abramoff engaged Reed to set up an anti-gambling campaign to include the U.S. Family Network, the Christian Coalition, and Focus on the Family in order to frighten the tribes into spending as much as $82 million for Abramoff to lobby on their behalf.
 To represent him in connection with the scandal, Reed retained defense attorney W. Neil Eggleston, then of Debevoise & Plimpton LLP.
 Eggleston served as White House associate counsel during the administration of President Bill Clinton.

 In 2004, Reed confirmed that he had been paid more than $1 million in fees by lobbyists working on behalf of American Indian casinos.